irenealgi/irenealegre.com/unmortgage.md

 ![](images/case_studies/unmortgage/Rent calculator.png)

-On a second thought, I could also try have the calculator within the page to make it more accessible and prompt the user to play with it.
+On a second thought, I could also try to have the calculator within the page to make it more accessible and prompt the user to play with it.

 ![](images/case_studies/unmortgage/Rent calculator (alt).png)